ndlaprovidence/Atedi/README.md

 Replace db_name with : **atedi**

-Finalyn go in the slamquiz directory with cmd and execute this line
+Finalyn go in the atedi directory with cmd and execute this line
 ```
 php bin/console doctrine:database:create
 ```